global-asp/asp-source/en/0273_sizwes-smile.md

 cop.
 She looked cold, and wet, and miserable.
 The old man knew just what to do.
-“Morning, Mrs Makabela!” he called, and smiled his biggest, brightest smile.
+"Morning, Mrs Makabela!" he called, and smiled his biggest, brightest smile.
 But Mrs Makabela... did not smile